Skip to Main Content

 We will opt for everyday images of a person who dies by suicide (such as a school photo) instead of images of people grieving.

-We will include contact information for resources for people in mental health crises. (i.e. “The National Suicide Prevention Lifeline in the United States is available 24 hours a day at 800-273-8255.)
+We will include contact information for resources for people in mental health crises. (i.e. “The 988 Suicide and Crisis Lifeline is a hotline for individuals in crisis or for those looking to help someone else.
+To speak with a trained listener, call or text 988 or chat at 988Lifeline.org.)

 We will not include the method used in a suicide unless the method itself is explicitly newsworthy.